title: Create your minimum dapp on Tezos authors: "Benjamin Fuentes" last_update: date: 22 May 2024

 Before deployment, to simulate a call to our entrypoint poke, Taq has a taq simulate command.

-The contract parameter Poke() and the initial storage with the default empty set is passed to the execution.
+The contract parameter Poke() and the initial storage with the default empty set are passed to the execution.

 3. Edit the second file pokeGame.parameterList.jsligo